What Is Drip Irrigation and What You Need to Know about Drip Irrigation Tubing

 They are also known as pressure regulators and reducers.
 The success of a drip irrigation system lies in using water at very low pressures.
 This is where the pressure regulators come in.

-This equipment comprises a variety of accessories including ells, adapters, couplings, tees, etc. These accessories connect the main waterline to the system and drip tubes to other drip tubes.
+A variety of barbed and compression fittings are available and provide many options for constructing the systems.
+This equipment comprises a variety of accessories including ells, adapters, couplings, tees, etc. These accessories connect the main waterline to the system and driplines and micro tubing.

 Drip tubing is the part of the system that provides water to the plants.
 It is the drip tubes that have emitters installed on them.
 The emitters on the drip tubes can be installed on regular or irregular intervals.
 You have to purchase your drip tubing based on your needs.
 If your plants are not located at regular intervals, you will have to go with a manual tubing solution.